 A typical charcuterie board consists of mainly meats and cheeses.
-But at many restaurants or house parties, it’s common that charcuterie boards include bread, fruits, nuts, condiments such as honey or mustard, pickles, and olives.
+But at many restaurants or house parties, it’s common that these boards include bread, fruits, nuts, condiments such as honey or mustard, pickles, and olives.

 Many of the common meats that are considered to be charcuterie include capicola, salami, and prosciutto.
 Dry-cured chorizo and mortadella are also regularly-used meats in terms of charcuterie.

 Cheese is all about preference.
 It comes down to what pairs better with the meaton your platter.
-A typical charcuterie board has a variety of different cheeses.
+A typical board has a variety of different cheeses.
 Aged cheddar or aged gouda are popular choices.
 So are cheeses like Parmigiano-Reggiano or gruyere.
 There should always be contrasting cheeses so each bite can have a different flavor profile to it.

 Cured Meats, Cheese, and Wine

 Eating charcuterie typically involves drinking some type of alcohol with it, usually wine.
-A simple reason is that charcuterie is great for many people in one setting, whether it be a party or out at a restaurant.
+A simple reason is that it’s great for many people in one setting, whether it be a party or out at a restaurant.
 Secondly, many wines go well with it.
 Yes, that’s a really broad statement, but it’s true.